 - Review the Summer Studies Guide.

 Please refer to the Summer Studies Student Guide 2014 for tips on what to bring if you are a residential student and for information about campus life.
+This guide will be updated for 2015 soon.

 - Settle your student account.

 You can view your student account or your invoice by logging in to CedarInfo.
-Under the heading "Financial Transactions", select "View your student account" or "View your current invoice."
+Under the heading "Financial Transactions," select "View your student account" or "View your current invoice."

 - Purchase textbooks.